 Ryan also writes frequently for publications such as Dance Studio Life, Dance Magazine, and Dance Teacher.
 His essay, “Tap & Text: Using Poetry to Develop Rhythmic Proficiency in Percussive Dance Students,” appeared in an early 2017 issue of the Journal of Dance Education.

-Currently on faculty at The Dance Inn (Lexington, MA) and Impulse Dance Center (Natick, MA), Ryan is a proud alumnus of New York University’s Gallatin School, The School at Jacob’s Pillow, and the National YoungArts Foundation.
+Currently on faculty at The Dance Inn in Lexington, MA, Ryan is a proud alumnus of New York University’s Gallatin School, The School at Jacob’s Pillow, and the National YoungArts Foundation.
 He is pursuing his M.Ed. at the Harvard Graduate School of Education.

 Photo: Nathan Sayers